openebs/website/website/src/blogs/how-are-tiktok-flipkart-kubesphere-and-others-using-openebs-for-local-volumes.md

 ![LocalPv Deployment](/images/blog/local-pv-deployment.png)

 Some of the prominent users of OpenEBS Local PV include the CNCF, Optoro, ByteDance / TikTok, Flipkart, and many more.
-You can always read more about OpenEBS users on the OpenEBS.io website and on the GitHub project page here: [https://github.com/openebs/openebs/blob/master/ADOPTERS.md](https://github.com/openebs/openebs/blob/master/ADOPTERS.md).
+You can always read more about OpenEBS users on the [OpenEBS website](https://openebs.io/docs/) and on the GitHub project page [here](https://github.com/openebs/community/blob/develop/ADOPTERS.md).

 While Kubernetes provides native support or interfaces for consuming Local Volumes, the adoption of OpenEBS for LocalPV management suggests that some capabilities are missing that are desired by users.
 At a high level, dynamic provisioning and the simplicity of deleting Local Volumes are two reasons often given for the preference of some users for the use of OpenEBS LocalPV.